apache/james-jsieve/README.txt

   org.apache.jsieve.commands.extensions.Log.
 - The jUnit tests in org.apache.jsieve.junit illustrate many aspects of the implementation.
-- To build jSieve, run build.sh or build.bat as appropriate for your environment.
+- To build jSieve, read BUILDING.txt

 Comments, Questions and Issues
 ------------------------------